 Disaster Recovery, Social Capital, and the Sri Lankan Context: A Comparative Study of Two Communities in Batticaloa

-My research focuses on the questions of why and how communities recover in different ways from disaster, as well as the intersection of natural-geophysical hazards and complex humanitarian emergencies.
+My research focuses on the questions of why and how communities recover in different ways from disaster, as well as the intersection between geo-physical hazards and violent civil conflict.

 My line of inquiry is two-fold: I investigate the varying ways in which social capital manifests between communities to produce variable recovery outcomes, as well as interrogate the neo-colonial thrust of Western disaster aid and recovery entities, who often exert power in the form of international "development projects" when disasters occur in the global South.

 Over the course of 13 months’ ethnographic fieldwork in Batticaloa, Sri Lanka, I have explored these dynamics in the context of two geographically similar yet socially disparate communities in their recovery efforts from the 2004 Indian Ocean Tsunami and the Sri Lankan Civil War (1983 - 2009).

 The National Science Foundation

 The American Institute for Sri Lankan Studies

 University of Colorado at Boulder, Department of Sociology

 My primary research interests lie at the intersections of social inequalities, environmental degradation, cultural politics, and market forces.
 Long term, I plan to maintain a research agenda which allows me to continue to conduct cross-national and cross-cultural projects in the U.S., South Asia, and the Middle East.
 In all of my research endeavors, I enjoy working with scientists, students, and practitioners on multi- and interdisciplinary teams.